GeoscienceAustralia/ptha/propagation/SWALS/SOLVERS.md

 ## The Finite-Volume solvers

 SWALS has a number of classical shock-capturing finite-volume schemes with accuracy up to second order in space and time.
 The SWALS finite-volume solvers approximate the shallow water equations in flux conservative form (but use finite differences to treat the dispersive terms).
 They are shock capturing, and well suited to flows with moderate or high Froude-numbers and wetting/drying, but may be too numerically dissipative to efficiently model flow at very low Froude-numbers.
 For example they can work well for nearshore and inundation simulation, but are not as well suited to global-scale tsunami propagation as the leapfrog schemes (discussed below).
 In practice we often develop global-to-local nested grid models by using a leapfrog solver on the coarsest global grid, and finite-volume solvers on the nested grids (such as in [this paper](https://www.frontiersin.org/articles/10.3389/feart.2020.598235/full)).
 In general the finite-volume schemes in SWALS have good stability when used in conjunction with nesting.
 Occasionally these solvers can be subject to artifical vortices at coarse-to-fine nesting regions, especially where the elevation has rapid variation.
 This is not particularly common though, and can usually be solved by moving the domain boundary to an area with weaker elevation variation, or by slightly smoothing the elevation data in the neighbourhood of the spurious flow.
-Smoothing can be applied a specific location with the subroutine `md%domains(j)%smooth_elevation_near_point`, or along all coarse-to-fine nesting boundaries with `md%domains(j)%smooth_elevation_near_nesting_fine2coarse_boundaries`.

 The finite-volume schemes in SWALS use a range of different timestepping schemes, flux functions, and spatial extrapolations to derive the flow state at edges.
 They are essentially variants of the scheme described [here](https://www.researchgate.net/publication/289882157_Open_source_flood_simulation_with_a_2D_discontinuous-elevation_hydrodynamic_model), but on a structured grid rather than an unstructured mesh.
 Each scheme has a default limiter coefficient, flux function, and friction model, but these can be changed by the user prior to calling `md%setup`: